spier/spier.github.io/_posts/2022-11-17-innersource-is-like-sourdough.md

 Learning how to handle sourdough takes time, practices, and the willingness to experiment and fail.
 However once you master it, you are rewarded with more healthy bread, richer in flavor and with a longer shelf life!

-[InnerSource](https://innersourcecommons.org/) has many similarities to sourdough in this regards.
+[InnerSource](https://innersourcecommons.org) has many similarities to sourdough in this regards.

-This talk highlights those similarities in a both thought-provoking and fun way.
-And to make everybody hungry there will be a lot of bread pictures ;)
+This talk highlights those similarities in a (hopefully) thought-provoking and fun way.
+And to make you hungry there will be a lot of bread pictures ;)

+## Video

+<iframe width="650" height="365" src="https://www.youtube.com/embed/D4ZOES_7iJQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>